 Healing Mechanisms of the Skin

 The skin is an extraordinary organ that has the capacity to self-heal in many circumstances.
-There are certain types of skin damage that may surpass what one may consider to be moderate damage.
+There are certain types of skin damage that may surpass what one may consider being moderate damage.

 Even in these cases, the skin can often overcome this and manage to heal.
 This ability is possible due to the skin’s stem cells.
 Skin stem cells can self-renew and convert into different skin cell types.